tekgator/MinecraftJars.NET/MinecraftJars.Plugin/MinecraftJars.Plugin.Mojang/README.md

   - For Bedrock an `Os` property is provided as the executables are compiled for Windows or Linux
 - `IDownload` to [MojangDownload](Model/MojangDownload.cs)
   - For Bedrock, no `Hash` or `ReleaseTime` is provided
+  - Older version did not provide as server therefore `Url` might be empty